Hermann Höfle: Secrecy of Operation

-As head of the "Main Department" (Hauptabteilung), Höfle was in charge of the organization and manpower of Operation Reinhard.
-He coordinated the deportations of Jews from all areas of the General Government and directed them to one of the extermination camps.
-The deportation orders were coordinated and channeled through SS authorities from Höfle's office for the Lublin reservation, through the district SS and Police Leaders, down to the localities where the expulsions were to take place.
+Trawniki

+Höfle was the first commandant of the Trawniki camp during its early months.
+When he assumed command Trawniki was a holding facility for Soviet prisoners and refugees, but in September 1941 the camp was transformed into a training facility for the collaborationist Schutzmannschaft forces.
+Globočnik relieved Höfle in October 1941 and replaced him with Karl Streibel, under whose command Trawniki became a concentration camp.

+Substitution policy

 Around May 1942 in the General Government, a substitution policy developed for a short time in which Polish workers who were sent to the German Reich were gradually replaced with Jewish laborers.
 It became standard procedure to stop deportation trains from the Reich and Slovakia in Lublin in order to select able-bodied Jews for work in the General Government, the others being sent on to their deaths in Belzec.
-In this way, many Jews were temporarily spared death and instead relegated to forced labor.
+In this way, many Jews were temporarily spared death and instead carried out forced labor.
 Höfle was one of the chief supporters and implementers of this policy.

+Grossaktion Warsaw

 Höfle personally oversaw the deportation of the Warsaw Ghetto, the so-called Großaktion Warschau.
 The operation was preceded on 20 and 21 July 1942 by a spree of randomly killing actions along the streets of the Ghetto and by the arrest and brutal imprisonment of many others taken as hostages among counselors, department managers and those connected in a way or another to the Judenrat.
 All this was to intimidate and soften the Judenrat to the new upcoming measures.

 The day after, in the morning of 22 July, Sturmbannführer Höfle, accompanied by an entourage of SS and government officials, arrived at the Judenrat in the Warsaw Ghetto and announced to the chairman, Adam Czerniaków, that the Jews, regardless of sex or age and with but a few exceptions, were to be evacuated to the East.
 The exceptions were workers in German factories who had valid work permits, Judenrat employees, the Jewish Ghetto Police, hospital patients and employees, and the families of the exempt.
 The deportees were allowed to carry with them 15 kg of baggage, food for three days, money, gold, and other valuables.
 The order also called for 6,000 Jews to report to the Umschlagplatz every day by 4 p.m. to board the trains for deportation.

 Adam Czerniaków wrote in his diary on 22 July 1942, the day before he died by suicide:

 Sturmbannführer Höfle (who is in charge of the evacuation) asked me into his office and informed me that for the time being my wife was free, but if the deportation were impeded in any way, she would be the first one to be shot as a hostage.